nagasudhirpulla/taming_python/blog/skills/sftp_multiple_users.md

 * You can verify the access control list of the `authorized_keys` file by right click on file->properties->security tab as shown in the below image
 ![open_ssh_authorized_keys_properties.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/open_ssh_authorized_keys_properties.png)
-* Not setting the permissions of the `authorized_keys` file will not lo
+* Not ensuring the permissions of the `authorized_keys` file will fail the login attempts, hence it is important.
+Login failures due to wrong

 ## Logging facility
 * Logging facility controls the location of logging